piyushshakya/serializable_trie/readme.md.txt

 6. Convert the trie to a string i.e. serialize the trie.
 7. Create a trie using a string representing the trie.

 Note Serialization of the trie to a string makes use of special characters '' and ']'.
-The user is expected to not use these symbols in words that are to be inserted to the trie. br
+The user is expected to not use these symbols in words that are to be inserted to the trie.

 written in c++.